BushwackStudio/ElasticProbe/readme.txt

 == Frequently Asked Questions ==

-= How does WPProbe work? =
+= How does ElasticProbe work? =

-The WPProbe plugin enables you to connect your WordPress site to the WPProbe.com service, a SaaS solution that provides an enhanced search experience while reducing load on your WordPress site.
+The ElasticProbe plugin enables you to connect your WordPress site to the WPProbe.com service, a SaaS solution that provides an enhanced search experience while reducing load on your WordPress site.

-= Where can I find WPProbe documentation and user guides? =
+= Where can I find ElasticProbe documentation and user guides? =

-Please refer to [GitHub](https://github.com/BushwackStudio/WpProbe) for detailed usage instructions and documentation.
+Please refer to [GitHub](https://github.com/BushwackStudio/ElasticProbe) for detailed usage instructions and documentation.

 = I have a problem with the plugin.
 Where can I get help? =

-If you have identified a bug or would like to suggest an enhancement, please refer to our [GitHub repo](https://github.com/BushwackStudio/WpProbe).
+If you have identified a bug or would like to suggest an enhancement, please refer to our [GitHub repo](https://github.com/BushwackStudio/ElasticProbe).
 We do not provide support here at WordPress.org forums.

-= Is WPProbe compatible with OpenSearch or Elasticsearch X.Y? =
+= Is ElasticProbe compatible with OpenSearch or Elasticsearch X.Y? =

-WPProbe requirements can be found in the [Requirements section](https://github.com/BushwackStudio/WpProbe#requirements) of our GitHub repository.
+ElasticProbe requirements can be found in the [Requirements section](https://github.com/BushwackStudio/ElasticProbe#requirements) of our GitHub repository.

-= I really like WPProbe!
+= I really like ElasticProbe!
 Can I contribute? =

 For sure!
-Feel free to submit ideas or feedback in general to our [GitHub repo](https://github.com/BushwackStudio/WpProbe).
+Feel free to submit ideas or feedback in general to our [GitHub repo](https://github.com/BushwackStudio/ElasticProbe).

 == Installation ==
 1. First, you will need to properly [install and configure](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup.html) Elasticsearch.
 2. Activate the plugin in WordPress.
-3. In the WPProbe settings page, input your Elasticsearch host.
+3. In the ElasticProbe settings page, input your Elasticsearch host.
 4. Sync your content by clicking the sync icon.
 5. Enjoy!